M-logique/Proxies/README.md

 # PROXY PROXY PROXY!

+🚧 **Under Construction** 🚧
+This project is still incomplete and is in active development and alpha stage.

 ## What's the Idea?
 Since I'm a lazy person and almost every task I worked on required proxies, I created this repository to save myself from constantly searching for proxies.